aksahm/py_link_preview/README.md

 # link_Preview

+A python module that gathers elements required for linkPreview.

+## Overview
 link_preview is now a fashionable way of sharing links in social media.
 The contents of what the preview is made up are:-